rlucente-se-jboss/jbds-via-html5/README.md

 ## Go Crazy!
 This brings development with OpenShift Container Platform to an almost [Inception](http://www.imdb.com/title/tt1375666/) level.
-In JBDS, you can click on the "OpenShift" tab in the bottom tab and connect to the OpenShift cluster.
-Be aware that JBDS is running in a container within the OpenShift cluster and you're connecting to the OpenShift cluster from within the cluster to develop additional applications on the cluster.
+In JBDS, you can click on the "OpenShift" tab in the bottom pane and connect to the OpenShift cluster.
+Be aware that JBDS is running in a container within the OpenShift cluster and you're connecting to the OpenShift cluster from a container within the cluster to develop additional applications on the cluster.